alexch/codelikethis/public/lessons/server_side_javascript/http.md

 * TODO: move to a gist

-# LAB: Simple Index Server
+# LAB: Single File Server

 1. Type in the above server, and launch it with `node index.js`
 2. *In a separate terminal window*, run `telnet localhost 5000`
 3. Type in `GET /` and hit the enter key *twice*
 4. Look at the output.
 Is it what you expect?
 Why or why not?

-# Simple Index Server: important points
+# Single File Server: important points

 * the server only serves a single file, `index.html`, no matter what the client requests
 * it uses the `Content-Type` header to tell the client that the file is in HTML format